 1950s Perforated Trumpet Floor Lamp

 Materials: Completely made of brass.
 Round base.
 3 long rods and goose-necks.
-Round brass part in the middle.
-Light blue painted conical perforated aluminium lampshades, white painted inside.
-Bakelite sockets with a rotary switch.
+Round brass disc in the middle.
+Light blue painted conical aluminium lampshades with elongated slots, painted white inside.
+Bakelite E27 sockets with a rotary switch.

 Height: 185 cm / 72.83”